valkey-io/valkey-rfc/ValkeyJSON.md

 JSON has two container types - Array and Object.
 The JSON Object is a key/value mapping where keys are restricted to be strings, whereas the value can be any valid JSON value, including another container value.
 Thus, a single JSON document can contain multiple JSON objects, each with its own unique namespace.
-It’s quite common that a key repeatedly appears in the same JSON document or across documents.
+It's quite common that a key repeatedly appears in the same JSON document or across documents.
 If the number of JSON documents is large, repeated key names can consume a significant amount of memory usage.